CTE Home Programs Environmental Sustainability (Project Lead the Way)

 Course Sequence:

-Level I- Introduction to Engineering Design (1.0)
+Level I: Introduction to Engineering Design

-Level II- Honors Principles of Engineering (1.0)
+Level II: Honors Principles of Engineering

-• Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.
+Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of materials and structures, automation, and motion.
+Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.

-Level III- Honors Environmental Sustainability (1.0)
+Level III: Honors Environmental Sustainability

-Level IV- Honors Engineering Design and Development (1.0)
+Level IV: Honors Engineering Design and Development

-Schools offering Environmental Sustainability (Project Lead the Way)
+Schools offering Environmental Sustainability (PLTW)

 Associated Industry Jobs/Careers: